tim1e9/artificial_dreams/my_first_mcp_server.md

 ## Unlocking Value in the Enterprise
 I often end up in places where I hear corporate executives present to audiences.
 And based on those experiences, I hear a number of recurring themes.
-Once of the strongest themes is to "unlock value" from their enterprise systems.
+One of the strongest themes is to "unlock value" from their enterprise systems.
 If you can get past the mushy metaphor, what they're really saying is this: Look, we've got lots of data, and we've got lots of functions / microservices.
 However, none of our systems talk to each other.
 This means we have to re-do things, and miss opportunities, because one part of the company can't leverage information and behavior in another part.